sequenceiq/slider/src/site/markdown/building.md

 ## Building a compatible Hadoop version

-Hoya is built against Hadoop 2 -you can download and install a copy from the [Apache Hadoop Web Site](http://hadoop.apache.org).
+Slider is built against Hadoop 2 -you can download and install a copy from the [Apache Hadoop Web Site](http://hadoop.apache.org).

-During development, its convenient (but not mandatory) to have a local version of Hadoop -so that we can find and fix bugs/add features in Hadoop as well in Hoya.
+During development, its convenient (but not mandatory) to have a local version of Hadoop -so that we can find and fix bugs/add features in Hadoop as well in Slider.

 To build and install locally, check out apache svn/github, branch `release-2.2.0`,